clint-kristopher-morris/yolo-assisted-image-scrape/README.md

 I recommend [“the AI Guy”]( https://github.com/theAIGuysCode?tab=repositories) for the fastest way to learn how to train a custom darknet YOLO model.
 I also Implemented his method of converting YOLO weights to TensorFlow.

+# 2) Run BingScrape.py to Collect Data

+Example of how to scrape results for "freight trucks" and "semi/trucks":

+python BingScrape.py --searches freight-trucks*semi-trucks --aug 5

+This process will:
+ - Use the discriminator to remove all images that fall below a threshold.
+Set this value high!
+ - Remove dupicate images.
+ - Generate image augmentations for additional data.

+# Results
+Example of removed images:

+Example of selected images:

+On my test set of 100k images, 60k were removed by the discriminator.